Why you’ll love this drink:

 - White wine – any white wine will do, but this cocktail is typically made with a dry white wine

-- Club soda – sparkling water or seltzer water will also work
+- Club soda – sparkling water or seltzer water will also work.

 Spritz cocktails have been around for hundreds of years, and they originated in the northern region of Italy during the early 1800s.
 Their name implies that a splash of water has been added to the cocktail.
 In modern times, that splash tends to be something bubbly such as sparkling water or soda.